jrosen48/utk-homepage/content/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19.md

-validation... which may also require contacting some districts), extracting text from PDFs, Natural Language Processing, and understanding the place of districts in the wider education system (and how to access other data on districts, such as data from the U.S. Census or the National Center for Education Statistics.
+validation... which may also require contacting some districts), extracting text from PDFs, Natural Language Processing, and understanding the place of districts in the wider education system (and how to access other data on districts, such as data from the U.S. Census or the National Center for Education Statistics).
 It's complex!

 Ideas and input are welcomed.